stateofindiasbirds/soib_2023/00_scripts/README.md

 analytical workflow but also many helper functions for both inside and outside this main pipeline.
 All these are outlined below.

-All individual scripts are housed in `00_scripts/`.
+All individual scripts are housed in `00_scripts/` (this might not be ideal, and can consider splitting them up into corresponding directories for pipeline steps).
 Numerical prefixes in filenames indicate where in the pipeline the scripts fall:

 -   `00_*.R` Setup & helper functions
 -   `01_*.R` Main analysis